Subscribe for more content

 Because quality nutrition is such a critical aspect of good health and fitness, there is a need to have more than a working knowledge of the fundamentals of nutrition.
 Nutrition for competitive athletes, senior citizens, or those with chronic medical conditions are all examples of situations where a deeper understanding of the subject is in order.

 An ISSA certification in nutrition offers you the tools and knowledge needed to provide your clients that additional expertise.
 Similarly, athletes, people dealing with chronic illness, people with food allergies, and those dealing with obesity are among the specialized populations that can benefit from your services as a specialist in fitness nutrition.

 There is an increased need for nutritional guidance as more people buy into the importance of eating right and staying active to prevent disease.
 Gaining a fitness nutrition certification opens you up to an industry that offers a variety of positions and excellent compensation.

 According to glassdoor.com, the average salary for a nutrition specialist in the United States is $63,432.
 Numerous companies and organizations have nutritionists on staff, including hospitals, nursing homes, and collegiate and professional sports teams.
 It’s become common for professional athletes to hire nutrition specialists to aide in their training as well as to oversee their diet throughout the course of a demanding season.
-If you are particularly interested in working with athletes, ISSA offers a certification for sports nutrition.
+If you are particularly interested in working with athletes, ISSA offers a certification for nutrition.

 As a Certified Nutritionist, you have the opportunity to start your own business as well.
 You can offer nutrition consultations for your personal training clients and produce nutrition guides and videos.
 Is it for you?
 Check out this article to learn more about what it takes to be a great nutrition coach.